aymerick/raymond/README.md

 These handlebars features are currently NOT implemented:

+- raw block content is not passed as a parameter to helper
 - `blockHelperMissing` - helper called when a helper can not be directly resolved
 - `helperMissing` - helper called when a potential helper expression was not found
 - `@contextPath` - value set in `trackIds` mode that records the lookup path for the current context